DNP Application and Requirements

 Additional Information & Next Steps

 Upon receipt of required documents, the Admissions Committee will review, and determine which candidates will be accepted into the program.
-If you're successful in joining the Touro Nevada family, you will receive a letter within two weeks with the committee’s decision and are required to:
+If you are accepted, you will receive a letter within two weeks with the committee’s decision and are required to:

 - Submit the $500 deposit by the required date.